danielamansolino/Simon/README.md

     2.1) Game sequence - color
     2.2) Player sequence - empty array of the player color buttons selected.
-    2.3) Score - empty array to keep track of the player's progress
+    2.3) Score - empty array to keep track of the player's progress 2.4)Use the winner variable to represent the levels to win or a game over.

 3) Cache DOM elements:
     3.1) Header